MontiCore/montiarc/docs/Usage/Gradle/CD2Pojo.md

     to .java code.
 The task name is `compileCd2pojo` for main and `compileSourceSetNameCd2pojo` for others
   * Adds a jar task packaging the .cdsym models of the main source set, adding it to the default publication.
   * Adds three configurations:
-    * `cd2pojo` for the main source set and `sourceSetNameCd2Pojo` for others:\
+    * `cd2pojo` for the main source set and `sourceSetNameCd2pojo` for others:\
       Used to declare dependencies on other cd2pojo models.
 This configuration is not resolvable or consumable and only serves the purpose to declare dependencies.
-The models of the dependencies will automatically be added to the symbolImportDir of the `compileCd2pojo` task and their Java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
+The models of the dependencies will automatically be added to the symbolpath of the `compileCd2pojo` task and their Java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
 To this end, `implementation` extends the `cd2pojo` configuration, as do:
-    * `cd2pojoSymbolDependencies` for the main source set and `sourceSetNameCd2pojoSymbolDependencies` for others:\
+    * `cd2pojoSymbolpath` for the main source set and `sourceSetNameCd2pojoSymbolpath` for others:\
       Only contains the cd models of the dependencies (represented by .cdsym files).
 Do not use this configuration to _declare_ the dependencies (use `cd2pojo` for this purpose instead), but use this configuration, when you want to access the cd2pojo models of the dependencies.
 (This configuration is derived from the `cd2pojo` configuration, only considering the cd2pojo models.)
-    * `cd2pojoSymbolElements` for the main source set and `sourceSetNameCd2pojoSymbolElements` for others:\
+    * `cd2pojoApiElements` for the main source set and `sourceSetNameCd2pojoApiElements` for others:\
       Contains the jar of the cd2pojo models (represented by .cdsym files) that is added to the default publication set.
 By default, this configuration is only added for the main source set.
   * Models declared in the main source set are also available in the test source sets.